LightTable/LightTable/doc/developer-install.md

 To override the output directory, specify `$VERSION` e.g. `VERSION=0.8.1-pre script/build.sh`.

 On subsequent builds, use `script/build-app.sh` for quicker builds that don't require updating plugins or electron.
-If any ClojureScript files change, you must run `lein cljsbuild once`.
+If any ClojureScript files change, you must run `lein cljsbuild once app`.
 On Windows, you may need to comment out the :source-map line before compiling ClojureScript to get around [issue 1025](https://github.com/LightTable/LightTable/issues/1025).

 # Usage